-Microfracture involves drilling multiple small holes in the bone at the bottom of the cartilage defect.
+Microfracture involves making multiple small holes in the bone at the bottom of the cartilage defect.
 This causes bleeding and a clot is formed in the hole.
 This clot enables new cells to form a repair cartilage (fibrocartilage) that fills the gap.
 Although this is not exactly like the original cartilage it provides a better surface than bare bone.
+It is indicated for shallow lesions less than 2-4 square centimeters in area.